Jay Hatten

 Jay is a Principal with a focus on Litigation, Dispute Resolution & WH&S, and a founding member of CDI Lawyers.

-Jay has a strong focus on dispute resolution, litigation and work health and safety (WH&S) in the construction, development, infrastructure, mining and natural resource industries.
-Jay’s background experience and involvement with some of Australia’s largest ever disputes in those industries provides Jay with invaluable insights into the complexities, intricacies and time pressures of such projects, allowing Jay to efficiently and practically advise his clients on industrial relation and work health and safety related issues.
+Jay is a Principal at CDI Lawyers with a strong focus on dispute resolution, litigation and work health and safety in the construction, development, infrastructure, mining and natural resource industries.
+Jay’s background experience and involvement with some of Australia’s largest ever disputes in those industries enables Jay to efficiently and practically advise his clients on work health and safety related issues by utilising his experience and insights into the technical and practical requirements, complexities and the time related pressures associated with such projects.

-In relation to dispute resolution and litigation, Jay’s experience includes disputes under the security of payment legislation, termination, cashing securities, latent conditions, variations, extension of time claims, delay costs, and the application of contractual time bars.
-Such experience has included acting for a joint venture of Monadelphous Engineering and Muhibbah (Malaysia) concerning the Wiggins Island Coal Export Terminal in Gladstone, which included:
+In relation to his dispute resolution and litigation practice, Jay’s experience includes disputes under the security of payment legislation, termination, cashing securities, latent conditions, variations, extension of time claims, delay costs, and the application of contractual time bars.
+Such experience included acting for a joint venture of Monadelphous Engineering and Muhibbah (Malaysia) concerning the Wiggins Island Coal Export Terminal in Gladstone:

 Select matters and projects